 Random other things that I love: Music (all kinds- but if you don't like Otis Redding, don't talk to me.
-You have no soul.), TV online (so awesome), my kitty cats, podcasts , history, The Muppets, new Dr. Who (the classic series was ok, but seriously the costumes on the female characters…, I’m no feminist, but seriously?), doggies, moral compasses, Star Wars (I only acknowledge three movies), T.S.
-Eliot, National Geographic, Christmas, my mommy’s macaroni salad, reading to children, board games, my headphones stuck in my ears, popular science junk, my brothers, pajamas, correct apostrophe usage…there’s more but this is grueling.
+You have no soul.), my kitty cats, podcasts (Stuff You Should Know and Skeptic's Guide to the Universe are my favorites) , history, The Muppets, Dr. Who, doggies, moral compasses, Star Wars (I only acknowledge three movies), T.S.
+Eliot, National Geographic, Christmas, my mommy’s macaroni salad, reading to children, board games, I am thoroughly tickled by how many men on this site are "searching for a real woman" (full disclosure: I am a robot fabricated from head to toes, so I have to pass on those fellows), my headphones stuck in my ears, popular science junk, my brothers, pajamas, correct apostrophe usage…there’s more but this is grueling.

-Sarcasm is not something to be proud of.
-Irreverence is awesome.
-Meanness is not.
+I hate soggy French toast and undercooked bacon.
+I seriously hate hair gel.
+And hippies.
+Sarcasm is a thoroughly misused word.
+Irreverence is awesome but meanness is not.
 I hate touch screens and am getting a bit surly about buttons going the way of the dinosaur.
 Electronic roses are creepy.
 Ed Hardy has douchebagged all over men's clothing.
-I hate soggy French toast and undercooked bacon.
-I seriously hate hair gel.
-And hippies.
-If you want to talk about how the Whig party met its end over slavery, I gotcha.
+If you want to talk about how the Whig party met its end over slavery, or how Wilson segregated Washington D.C., I gotcha.
 But that's as close to current politics as I am willing to get.
 Yoga is completely boring.
 I hate reading e-mails from people who can't be trusted with capital letters, the number 4, and the word "you".
 Ur is an ancient Mesopotamian city, "you're" is what you want when you type the contraction of "you are".
-I'm not an intellectual snob, I like fart jokes as much as the next person, but I can't handle illiteracy.
-I am a teacher.

 I am fairly tolerant of other people’s foibles—and given the fact that I have several myself, that’s rather necessary.
 Let me get a few out of the way, because these might be deal breakers for some of you and I’d like to make sure nobody’s time is wasted: I smoke-- but not around non-smokers or in public places (except bars) because it makes me feel guilty.
 I’m a terrible housekeeper.
 If I didn’t walk to and from work everyday, I would never get any exercise--so if you're a hiking, camping, 50 billion sport playing, no qualms about showing off your bare chest in your profile picture sort of person, umm, we're probably not going to mesh.
 I don’t drive at all—no license, never had one.
+If one of your hobbies is going to Burning Man or blowing glass... **** off.
 I also believe that it is fine to end a sentence with a preposition.